studiosok/skinZone_Lambda/README.md

+Lambda Function code for SkinZone site

-** TODO:
+** TODO: **
-- copy function code and setup in index
-- create function fn
-- invoke function fn
+- script to zip and prep archive
-- ability to upload data json
+- if feeling fancy, action to upload and deploy